Defining Autism Spectrum Disorder

 The symptoms cause significant impairment in social, academic or occupational or other important areas of functioning (APA, 2013).

-At Behaviour Zen, we are available for educators, teachers, parents and support and equip staff with the tools they need to support individuals with Autism spectrum disorders through our consultancy, books, app, online courses and workshops.
+At Behaviour Zen, we are available for educators, teachers, parents and support and equip staff with the tools they need to support individuals with Autism spectrum disorders through our consultancy, books, app, Autism Spectrum Disorder Online Courses and Autism Spectrum Disorders Workshops.

 Causes of Autism Spectrum Disorder